Brevard’s most nationally recognized hospital for quality, safety

 For the 25th straight year, no taxes will be assessed to support operations

 of the North Brevard County Hospital District d/b/a Parrish Medical Center (PMC).

 PMC’s board of directors voted unanimously during public hearings

-PMC is a public community hospital, and state law gives the North Brevard
+PMC is an independent, public, not-for-profit hospital, and state law gives

-Hospital District (d/b/a Parrish Medical Center) the authority to set
+the North Brevard Hospital District (d/b/a Parrish Medical Center) the

 “PMC serves the community’s health through compassionate and